bruno767/TheSwitcher_ObjC/README.md

 # TheSwitcher_ObjC
-This is only one exercise using Objective C
+This is one exercise using Objective C
+Here you can:
+- Add
+- Delete
+- Turn ON and Off lights
+- See Information of the room